dkarunakaran/carnd-traffic-sign-classifier-p2/README.md

 <img src="other_images/writeup_random3.png" width="480" alt="image" />
 <img src="other_images/writeup_random4.png" width="480" alt="image" />

-Then a ploted a diagrm to show of count of each signs in training data set
+Then ploted a diagrm to show of count of each signs in training data set

 <img src="other_images/writeup_histogram.png" width="480" alt="image" />